plackyhacker/Malicious-KeePass-Plugin/README.md

 # Malicious KeePass Plugin
 I have used the [KeePassHttp Plugin](https://github.com/pfn/keepasshttp) to demonstrate this PoC.
 I used the [KeePassHttp.plgx](https://github.com/pfn/keepasshttp/blob/master/KeePassHttp.plgx) file.
-It quite easily have been any other plugin.
+It could quite easily be any other plugin.

 I tested the PoC against KeePass Password Safe 2.49 (64-bit).